indus/dv-scalebar/src/docs/docs.md

 </template>
 ```

-... or even with a single reactive configuration object:
+... or even with a single reactive object that contains properties for multiple attributes:

 ``` Vue
 <script setup lang="ts">